What does fundamental analysis mean?

-- Economic and Earnings Calendar
+Economic and Earnings Calendar

 The earnings and economic calendars are two influential items that investors and traders use.
 For you to be successful in this type of analysis, you must first know the time when different data is released.

 Create a plan

-I have adopted a very simple way of trading when the economic or earnings data is released.
-I always stay out of the market two hours before the data is released.
-Then, I enter certain assets 30 minutes after the data has been released.
+We have adopted a very simple way of trading when the economic or earnings data is released.
+We always stay out of the market two hours before the data is released.
+Then, we enter certain assets 30 minutes after the data has been released.